The Werewolf of Washington

 The Werewolf of Washington is a 1973 horror comedy film written and directed by Milton Moses Ginsberg and starring Dean Stockwell.
-Produced by Nina Schulman, it satirizes several individuals in the Richard Nixon administration.
+Produced by Nina Schulman, it satirizes several individuals in Richard Nixon's administration.

 Plot summary

-Jack Whittier (Dean Stockwell) is the press secretary for the White House and for the President of the United States; while on assignment in Hungary, he is bitten by a wolf who actually turns out to be a man.
+Jack Whittier (Dean Stockwell) is the press secretary for the White House and for the President of the United States.
+While on assignment in Hungary, he is bitten by a wolf who actually turns out to be a man.
 When Jack tries to report it, he believes it is the work of Communists.
 He then meets a gypsy woman who tells him it was her son and he needed to die to be saved.
 She then gives him a charm and tells him to be careful now that he may suffer the same effects.